Relative Importance Sampling for off-Policy Actor-Critic in Deep Reinforcement Learning: RIS-off-PAC Algorithm

-Where in algorithm \ref{alg:1}, $\alpha_{\theta}$ and $\alpha_{\phi}$ are learning rate for actor and critic respectively.
-State s represents current state while state $\acute{s}$ represents next state.
-The next algorithm is RIS-off-PNAC which is based on the natural gradient estimate $\hat{J}_{t}(\theta)=G_{t}^{-1}(\theta)\ \nabla_{\theta}\ log\ \pi_{\theta}(a_{t}|s_{t}) \ \delta^{V^{\pi}_{\phi}}_{t}$. $G^{-1}_{t}(\theta)$ is natural gradient and we refer to \cite{Bhatnagar2009NaturalAA,Konda2003OnActorCriticA,Peters2005NaturalA,Silver2014DeterministicPG} for further details.
-The only difference between RIS-Off-PAC and RIS-Off-PNAC is that we use a natural gradient estimate in place of regular gradient estimate in RIS-Off-PNAC.
-RIS-Off-PNAC utilizes algorithm \ref{alg:2} and Equation 26 of \citet{Bhatnagar2009NaturalAA} to estimate the natural gradient.
-However, natural actor-critic (NAC) algorithms of \citet{Bhatnagar2009NaturalAA} are on-policy while our algorithms are off-policy.
-In RL, we want to maximize the rewards, thus, the optimization problem we consider here is a maximization instead of a minimization.
-So, we actual minimize the negative loss function, the negative of minimum loss function return maximum reward in the original problem.
+In algorithms \ref{alg:1} and \ref{alg:2}, $\alpha_{\theta}$ and $\alpha_{\phi}$ represent the learning rates for the actor and critic, respectively.
+The state s denotes the current state, while the state $\acute{s}$ denotes the subsequent state.
+The algorithm labeled as \ref{alg:2} is RIS-off-PNAC, which utilizes the natural gradient estimate $\hat{J}_{t}(\theta)=G_{t}^{-1}(\theta)\ \nabla_{\theta}\ log\ \pi_{\theta}(a_{t}|s_{t}) \ \delta^{V^{\pi}_{\phi}}_{t}$.
+The natural gradient $G^{-1}_{t}(\theta)$ is discussed in more detail in the following references: \cite{Bhatnagar2009NaturalAA,Konda2003OnActorCriticA,Peters2005NaturalA,Silver2014DeterministicPG}.
+The sole distinction between RIS-off-PAC and RIS-off-PNAC lies in the substitution of the regular gradient estimate with the natural gradient estimate in RIS-off-PNAC.
+The RIS-off-PNAC algorithm \ref{alg:2} employs Equation 26 from the reference \cite{Bhatnagar2009NaturalAA} to calculate the natural gradient.
+While the natural actor-critic (NAC) methods proposed by \cite{Bhatnagar2009NaturalAA} are on-policy, our algorithm operates off-policy.
+In the field of RL, our objective is to maximize the rewards.
+Therefore, the problem we are addressing here is an optimization problem focused on maximizing rather than minimizing.
+In the original problem, we aim to maximize the reward by minimizing a negative loss function, which is equivalent to finding the largest reward.